IN THE NEWS:

 “What a fun adventure…A truly enjoyable escape.
 A winner from the very talented writer Joan K. Lacy.
 A Shadow Away is a wonderful fantasy story that will touch your heart and spark your imagination.
 Spellbinding, well paced.
 Great for adult and young adult readers alike.” — Ric Bratton

 Joan had a speaking event at the Tierrasanta Library in San Diego, California in May 2018, discussing her just released book, A Shadow Away.
 Check out the video below of her answering questions from the audience.

 My name is Joan K. Lacy.
 I grew up in the country in Southern California, with horses and dogs and many animals of all types.
 I guess I was adventurous, but I didn’t think about that then.
 I started drawing in early childhood, first with pencils, then charcoal, then oil painting.

 My interest in languages and travel began when I was young, too.
 I started writing after a working-life with airlines in San Diego, and Seattle, then I worked as a secretary, mostly for lawyers and architects.
 I loved exploring the United States, and lived in Arizona, Colorado, Hawaii, Kentucky, Washington State, and Northern California.
 I’ve been married to the same man for thirty years, and we’re still going strong.

 My mission is to offer entertaining stories that capture the imagination.
-Adventures with sorcerers, magicians, mythical creatures, magic, and a chance to learn interesting things about this world, its people, their myths and legends.
+My books are action adventures with a touch of magic and a bit of romance.
+I want readers to have a chance to learn interesting things about this world, its people, their myths and legends.

 I feel many adults and young people are looking for stories not set in dystopian worlds, or the violence and death prevalent in many novels today.

-I hope you enjoy my Alex Cort Adventures.
+I hope you enjoy my Alex Cort Action Adventures.